Emergency Preparedness: What Every Worker Should Know

 After any incident, make sure that:

-- Everyone is accounted for at meeting factors.
+- Everyone is accounted for at meeting hall.

 - Injuries are said and dealt with straight away.